Edifice Core#

 Declaring Element Trees#

-The rendering for an Edifice application is done by declaring a tree of Elements starting with a single root Element, and then declaring its children.
+The rendering for an Edifice application is done by declaring a tree of Elements starting with a single root @component, and then declaring its children.

 Elements have both internal state and external properties.
-The external properties, props, are passed into the Element:
+The external properties, props, are passed as arguments to the Element:

 @component